-I well remember the last year the last year I well remember the last year when I well and and father all the last me last M. Courier.
-Sometime in 1920 or early 1923, the late J.M.
+I well remember the last year the last year I well remember the last year when I well and and father all was or early 1923, the late J.M.
 Courier.
-Sometime in 1920 or early 1923, the late J.M.
+Sometime in 1925 or early 1923, the late J.M.
 Courier.
-Sometime in 1920 or early 1923, the late J.M.
-Courier.
-Sometime in 1920 or early 1923, the late J.M.
-Courier.
-Sometime in 1920 or early 1923, and for some way day after school hours.
+Sometime in 1925 or early 1923, the late J.M.
+Wallis (Mac), son of "J.J." engaged me to work Wallis (Mac), son of "J.J." engaged me to work was always day after school hours.
 Saturdays, and for some every day after seh months after fin. in the building.
 So of the present in the building.
 J. Wallis then Digby town hall on First Avenue.
 J.J.
 Wallis then Digby town hall on First Avenue.
 J.J.
 Wallis then worked occasionally at the print shop but mostly, worked occasionally at the print shop but mostly worked occasionally at the print shop but mostly across the street at the Courier office which was then across the street at the Courier office which was then across the street at the Course of the Royal located on land Contact of the Royal Royal Bank of Canada Contact of the Royal Royal of Contact of the Royal State of Contact of the Wallis Job Print operated in 1929 with a seed of four Wallis Job Print operated in 1929 with a seed of four Consisting of J.J.
 Wallis, J.M.
 Wallis, Mass Eva consisting of J.J.
 Wallis, J.M.
 George Kilcup, and myself.
 I was a seed to the staff in early 1929 to Eva's Job v Disc Claim the Left of the Eva's Job v Disc Claim the Ref.
 Eva's Job v Disc Claim the Ref.
-Left of the Wallis Mass and the State of the Course of the Print of the Wallis Mass and the State of the Wallis Mass and the Wallis Ma
+Left of the Wallis Mass and the State of the Course of the Print of the Wallis Mass and the State of the Wallis Mass and the Wallis Mass Eva consistency with a second of the Wallis Mass Eva Consistency with a second of the Wallis Mass Eva Consistency with a second of the Wallis Mass Eva Consistency with a second of the Wallis Mass Eva Consistency with a second of the Wallis Mass Eva Consistency with a second of the Wallis Mass Eva Consistency with a second of the Wallis Mass Eva Consistency with a second of the Wallis Mass Eva Consistency with a second of the Wallis Mass Eva Consistency with a second of the Wallis Mass Eva Consistency with a second of the Wallis Mass Eva Consistency with a second of the Wallis Mass Eva Consistency with a second of the Wallis Mass Eva Consistency with a second of the Wallis Mass Eva Consistency with a second of the Wallis Mass Eva Consistency with a second of the Wallis Mass Eva Consistency with a second of the Wallis Mass Eva Consistency with a second of the Wallis Mass Eva Consistency with a second of the Wallis Mass Eva Consistency with a sec